GatorEthics/escape2020/README.md

 | Linux   	|  `./docker/build_linux.sh` | `./docker/run_linux.sh`  |
 | Windows 	|  `docker/build_win.bat` 		|  `docker/run_win.bat` |

-These files may be found in the directory, `docker/` and the builder require a copy of `Dockerfile` to run.
+These files may be found in the `docker/` directory and the builder requires a copy of `Dockerfile`, which can be found in the main directory of the project, to run.

 ## Related Research